laravel/nova-docs/4.0/resources/README.md

 ## Toggling Resource Polling

 By default, when resource polling is enabled, there is no way to disable it once the page loads.
-You can instruct Nova to display a start/stop toggle button for resource polling by setting the `showPollingToggle` property on your resource class:
+You can instruct Nova to display a start / stop toggle button for resource polling by setting the `showPollingToggle` property on your resource class to `true`:

 ```php
 /**